How to Get Drug and Alcohol Treatment When You Don’t Have Insurance

 - Substance Abuse and Mental Health Services Administration.
 (2015).
 Insurance and Payments.

-- Medicare Interactive.
-What is the Difference Between Medicare and Medicaid?
+- U.S. Department of Health & Human Services.
+(2015).
+What is the difference between Medicare and Medicaid?

 - Medicare Interactive.
 Medicare Coverage of Treatment for Alcoholics and Drug Abuse.